0 to 7 Weeks

 The best time to take a puppy home is 7 weeks then you have nine whole weeks to work with the dog over this incredibly important period.

 The puppy now has the brain waves of an adult dog, but his attention span is short.
 This period is when the most rapid learning occurs.
 Learning at this age is permanent so this is a perfect time to start training but make it fun.

 This is also the time to introduce the puppy to things that will play and important part in his life.
-Different people, places, animals, hoovers,washing machines, and unusual sounds, in a positive non threatening way.
+Different people, places, animals, vacuum cleaners, washing machines, and unusual sounds, in a positive non-threatening way.

 This is also the time to work with any perceived problems, especially aggression.
 If dogs are showing aggressive behaviour under 16 weeks then get it treated immediately.
-The dogs personality and future temperament is formed around the age of 16 weeks.
-This relates to the same age as a 5 year old child.
+The dogs personality and future temperaments are formed around the age of 16 weeks.
+This relates to the same age as a 5-year-old child.

 8 to 10.5 Weeks

 Fear Imprint Period.
 Whilst the Pup is going through human socialisation it also has an important fear/hazard avoidance period.
 This starts at 5 weeks and peaks between 8 and 10.5 weeks.
 Any traumatic, frightening or painful experience will have a more lasting effect on the puppy than if it occurred at any other time in its life.